CubesAndCubes/anatomize/README.md

 Down below you'll find a guide on adding some common features to your parser.
 Follow along to learn the basics of Anatomize and how to structure your parser.

+*It's recommended that you already know how parsers generally work.*

 ## Implementing Numeric Literals

 Starting off easy, let's implement basic numeric literals into our parser.
 That'll be simple integer numbers for now.